Roobini-code/devops-commands/README.md

 # devops-commands

-devops related commands will be stored here
+All devops related works and notes will be stored in this repo

+Author: Roobini sabapathi
+Designation: Devops Engineer